Extra Low Energy Antiproton ring: Efficiency of ELENA

 ELENA will deliver antiprotons at 100 keV energy (compared to AD's 5.3 MeV beam energy).
-Beam cycle through ELENA ring is ~20 seconds long, while it decelerates antiprotons from 5.3 MeV to 100 keV.
+The beam cycle through ELENA ring is ~20 seconds long, while it decelerates antiprotons from 5.3 MeV to 100 keV.
 These antiprotons still require some further deceleration by the experiments themselves using the degrader foil.
 But a lesser amount of deceleration through degrading foils would ultimately increase the efficiency.
-Through ELENA, the ATRAP, ALPHA, and AEgIS experiments will get a two-fold increase in the number of antiprotons.
-While the ASACUSA experiment, which uses radiofrequency quadrupole (RFQD), and an ultra-degrader foil for deceleration will receive a ten-fold increase in the number of its antiprotons.
+Through ELENA, the ATRAP, ALPHA, and AEgIS experiments will get a two-fold increase in their numbers of antiprotons, while the ASACUSA experiment, which uses radio-frequency quadrupoles and an ultra-degrader foil for deceleration, will receive a ten-fold increase in the number of its antiprotons.

-Unlike AD, which can deliver antiprotons to only one experiment at a time, ELENA is capable of delivering it to up to four experiments simultaneously.
-New experiments such as ReMi (Reaction Microscope) are therefore under the proposal.
+Unlike AD, which can deliver antiprotons to only one experiment at a time, ELENA is capable of delivering them to up to four experiments simultaneously.
+New experiments such as ReMi (Reaction Microscope) are therefore under proposal.